botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/database.md

 ### Interaction Limits

 In addition to limiting the size of your server database, we also limit the number of times you interact with the database within a custom command execution.
-Specifically, you can only call database functions—those prefixed by `db`—up to 10 times within a custom command execution.
+Specifically, you can only call database functions---those prefixed by `db`
+---up to 10 times within a custom command execution.
 The limit increases to 50 if you have premium active.

 Besides the main limit, database functions that act on multiple entries, namely `dbCount`, `dbGetPattern`, `dbGetPatternReverse`, `dbTopEntries`, and `dbBottomEntries`, also count toward a separate limit.
 Specifically, these